 If you are lucky, your house will avoid being set on fire.
 However, there can be other dangers.
 For one, the shockwave from lightning will be unavoidable.
 The waves can shatter glass, blow out plaster walls, and even crack the foundations.
 Amidst this, the flying shrapnel and other sharp objects will cause damage to the home and pose a serious risk to people inside the house.

-Many homeowners avoid installing a good lightning protection system thinking that the risk of their homes getting hit by lightning is pretty low.
+Many homeowners avoid installing a good lightning protection system thinking that the risk of their homes getting hit is pretty low.
 Plus, professional-quality protection systems can be expensive, which turns off more homeowners.
-However, if you live in an area known for frequent rains and thunderstorms, it might be a good idea to invest in lightning protection equipment.
+However, if you live in an area known for frequent rains and thunderstorms, it might be a good idea to invest in protection equipment.